clementpl/influx-crypto-trader/README.md

 `npm start`

-Create your first trader (binance, BTC/USDT) using the strategy example.ts.
+Create your first trader (binance, BTC/USDT) using the strategy example.ts and 2 indicators (sma6h and it's variation on 1h)

 ```
 curl --request POST \